 Even Jesus, as we see in today’s Gospel story of his encounter with the Canaanite woman, needed to have his eyes opened to a more universal vision of his own mission.
 When the Canaanite woman with a suffering daughter calls out to Jesus for help, he doesn’t even respond to her!
 But she is so persistent that Jesus’ disciples beg him to send her away because she’s making such a commotion.
 Jesus tells her that he didn’t come for her but only for the lost sheep of Israel.
 Her witty and spirited response to Jesus’ explanation of her unworthiness won over Jesus heart.
 Jesus realized that people needing and seeking mercy were the true lost sheep.
 Clearly, a moment of insight for Jesus and a challenge to us.

 In the second reading we hear Paul’s anguished hope that all the people of Israel would come to realize that Jesus was the Messiah and believe in him.
 One of Paul’s greatest joys was bringing the gentiles into the Church.
 One of his deepest sorrows was that so many of his fellow Jews never realized who Jesus was.
 A very personal wound that Paul took to the grave.

 When we think of God’s love and mercy, are there people we exclude?
 The readings today challenge us to take down any barriers we might have put up.
 The question is: are we willing to learn as Isaiah, Jesus and Paul did?
 May the Holy Spirit help us recognize God’s life in all peoples.

 Fr.
-Michael Higgins, C.P. is the director of Mater Dolorosa Passionist Retreat Center, Sierra Madre, California.
+Michael Higgins, C.P. is a member of Mater Dolorosa Passionist Community, Sierra Madre, California.